Electric vehicle charging stations

 Your parking permit covers a space in a regular parking stall, but EV charging stations require additional resources to operate and maintain.

-The charging fee helps cover electricity, equipment maintenance and replacement, and ensures the long-term sustainability of the EV program.
-It also supports fair access to a limited number of charging stalls and discourages misuse.
+The charging fee helps recover the cost of electricity, equipment maintenance and replacement, and ensures the long-term sustainability of the EV program.
+It also supports fair and equitable access to the limited number stations.

 In addition, the program aligns with the university’s climate and mobility goals by promoting responsible EV use and reducing emissions.